CRUISE PROGRAM / ITINERARY

 decorated with the works by Rembrandt and Rubens, French tapestries and

 porcelain, Venetian mirrors and wood carvings.
 The palace is also interesting

 from the historical point of view.
 It was in the palace basement that Grigory

 Rasputin was assassinated in 1916.
 Today there is an exposition recreating

-atmosphere of the assassination in the basement
+atmosphere of the assassination in the assassination in the basement